etherblade-net/VIDEO_downscaler_2x2/README.md

 Picture (B) is porduced by the core as is.
 But picture (C) is produced bu the core with inverted output bus (in "gl7_pixel_produce" block).

 There are two scenarios in Cocotb picture converter.
-Scenario1 - where synthesizable RTL is run as DUT.
-And Scenario2 running BFM (bus functional model) which is made of transaction level model.
-Both RTL and BFM produce equivalent results (in terms of picture transformation) becuase transaction level model (which is base for BFM) has always been correlating with RTL.
+Scenario1 called "Run downscaler RTL" - where synthesizable RTL is run as DUT.
+And Scenario2 called "Run downscaler BFM" running BFM (bus functional model) which is made of transaction level model.
+Both RTL and BFM produce equivalent results (in terms of picture transformation) becuase transaction level model (which is base for BFM) is the golden-model for RTL.